jakedcook/Bitcoin-Stock-Prediction/readME.md

 ## 📁 Data & Resources

-Multiple CSV files were used containing:
+Multiple CSV files were used, containing:
 - 1-month, 6-month, and full historical data from Yahoo Finance
 - The best prediction accuracy was achieved using the full dataset
-- A custom Yahoo Finance scraper was built but later replaced with CSV downloads
+- A custom Yahoo Finance scraper was built,t but later replaced with CSV downloads

 ## ⚙️ Model Selection & Testing